leftthomas/CCCapsNet/README.md

---in_length              in capsule length, it only works for capsule classifier [default value is 8] --out_length             out capsule length, it only works for capsule classifier [default value is 16] --num_iterations         routing iterations number, it only works for capsule classifier [default value is 3] --drop_out               drop_out rate of GRU layer [default value is 0.5] --batch_size             train batch size [default value is 30] --num_epochs             train epochs number [default value is 30]
+--in_length              in capsule length, it only works for capsule classifier [default value is 8] --out_length             out capsule length, it only works for capsule classifier [default value is 16] --num_iterations         routing iterations number, it only works for capsule classifier [default value is 3] --num_repeat             gumbel softmax repeat number, it only works for cc embedding [default value is 10] --drop_out               drop_out rate of GRU layer [default value is 0.5] --batch_size             train batch size [default value is 30] --num_epochs             train epochs number [default value is 30]